Suremphaa: Administrative works

 Hara-Gauri Devalaya built by Rajeswar Singha.

 Like his father Rudra Singha, Rajeswar Singha constructed many temples and renovated the palaces.
 Notable among his contribution is the present existing structure of the seven-storied palace of Garhgaon which was built around 1752.
 Rajeshwar Singha added three underground stories known as Talatal Ghar made of brick and an indigenous type of cement to the four-storied Kareng Ghar (or palace) at Rangpur.
 The Talatal ghar had two secret tunnels connected to the Dikhow river and the Kareng Ghar for use as an escape route in case of any enemy attack.
 The Borbheti Than which about 7 km from Jorhat town was built during his reign.
 His most notable contribution among temples of Assam is the building of the unique Navagraha temple in Guwahati.

-Other works of King Rajeswar Singh are– Basistha Temple, Manikarneswar Devalaya, Chitrachal Mandir,Naba Graha Mandir, Negheriting Shiva Doul, Hara Gauri Dol, Sukreswar Temple, KamakhyaNat Mandir, Dirgheshwari temple, Shri Kedar Temple, Moglau Pukhuri, Sil Pukhuri, Nati Gosanir dol, Bahikhowa Bar Phukanar Ali, Luthuri Kath,Katiya Barua Ali, Deka Barbarua Ali.
+Other works of King Rajeswar Singh are– Basistha Temple, Manikarneswar Devalaya, Chitrachal Mandir, Naba Graha Mandir, Negheriting Shiva Doul, Hara Gauri Dol, Sukreswar Temple, Kamakhya Nat Mandir, Dirgheshwari temple, Shri Kedar Temple, Moglau Pukhuri, Sil Pukhuri, Nati Gosanir dol, Bahikhowa Bar Phukanar Ali, Luthuri Kath,Katiya Barua Ali, Deka Barbarua Ali.